hyperjiang/lunar/README.md

 // get the content of ns namespace, if the format of ns is properties then will return json string app.GetContent("ns")

+// it will fetch items from apollo directly without reading local cache app.GetNamespaceFromApollo("ns")

 // watch changes of given namespaces watchChan, errChan := app.Watch("ns1", "ns2", ...)